Hakan-Asmaoglu/Bmi/README.md

-# Mobile Programming with Native Technologies Project 2
+# --- Mobile Programming with Native Technologies week 2 ---

 This simple project is made for Mobile Programming with Native Technologies as task of 2nd week.